gmitch215/gmitch/patrons.md

 logo: true
 ---

-# Patrons for GamerCoder215 & Team Inceptus
+# Patrons for GamerCoder

 ---

-Becoming a patron is a huge milestone for us, and allows us to keep maintaining our projects for the benefit of the community.
-This is a list of all of our current and historical patrons, and we thank you for your continued support!
+Thank for you supporting my work, from my Minecraft projects to my open-source libraries.

-## Super Inceptors
+## Ultimate

 20$ / Month

 *Become the first!*

-## Inceptors
+## Premium

 10$ / Month